bytescout/pdf-co-api-samples/Add Text And Images To PDF/Python/Add Images to Existing PDF/README.md

 BASE_URL = "https://api.pdf.co/v1"

 # Direct URL of source PDF file.
+# You can also upload your own file into PDF.co and use it as url.
+Check "Upload File" samples for code snippets: https://github.com/bytescout/pdf-co-api-samples/tree/master/File%20Upload/
 SourceFileUrl = "https://bytescout-com.s3.amazonaws.com/files/demo-files/cloud-api/pdf-edit/sample.pdf"

 #Comma-separated list of page indices (or ranges) to process.
 Leave empty for all pages.
 Example: '0,2-5,7-'.